Have a Chase Sapphire Card? Here's What To Do Next

 The clock starts from the moment you open the card, not when you receive it in the mail.
 If you’re not sure when your deadline is, start a secure message with Chase and they can give you an answer.

-But this isn’t a license to spend willy-nilly.
+But this isn't a license to spend recklessly.
 Credit cards and debt are serious business.
-Spending for the sake of meeting your welcome offer bonus spending requirement is dangerous.
+Making a bunch of purchases just for the sake of meeting your welcome offer bonus spending requirement is dangerous.

 Your mantra should be to charge to your Sapphire Card the money you were going to spend anyway, then pay it all off in full.
 If you don’t think you can spend the required $4,000 in the first three months of card membership required, skip it.
 Digging yourself into a hole of debt and paying credit card interest negates any benefit you get from those points.